Code-Institute-Submissions/SeanD17-Milestone-Project-2_JulyResub/README.md

 [Slideshow Validation Result](https://github.com/SeanD17/Milestone-Project-2/blob/538eaca96289f9036a58ab682d396111664f5d33/assets/js/slideshow.js)

 ## Project Bugs and Solutions:
+When viewed on the AmIResponsive website, I noticed that one of the images was stretched out so far that a horizontal bar was present in the mobile view.

+This bug was caused as a result of me setting the image's width to a fixed number of pixels, which caused it to stretch out on smaller devices like the mobile.

+This bug was fixed by changing the width pixels to a percentage so that it would automatically resize the image on the mobile view.

 ## Remaining bugs:
+If a user searches for hotels in a city on Google Maps that doesn't have any, markers will not be placed onto the map and no results are shown on the table below the map.

+When the user clicks on the arrows of the slideshow to go to the next image, the page size changes to accommodate the image size even though I have set a rule to have the width have an automatic percentage of 50%.

 ## Deployment:
-Once a GIthub account was created, I opened a new repository by clicking the green button "new".
+Once a GitHub account was created, I opened a new repository by clicking the green button "new".

 To create this project, I used the Code Institute's student [template](https://github.com/Code-Institute-Org/gitpod-full-template).